Mexican pickled jalapenos (chiles en Vinagre)

 • Jalapenos.
 Cut the jalapeño peppers in half lengthwise, remove the seeds and veins, and discard the stem.
 Leaving the seeds and veins will make the peppers spicier.
 If you prefer, you could also use sliced jalapeños.

 • Carrots.
-The carrot can be sliced into rounds, julienned, or cut into sticks.
-Different colored carrots, such as purple or yellow, can add variety to pickled jalapenos.
+Carrots can be sliced into rounds, julienned, or cut into sticks.
+Different-colored carrots, such as purple or yellow, can add variety to pickled jalapenos.

 • Onions.
 Thinly slice white, yellow, or red onions to use in your dish.